jeehoonkang/jeehoonkang.github.io/_posts/2017-08-23-synchronization-patterns.markdown

 identifying synchronization patterns, thereby helping you start writing concurrent programs.
 I hope concurrency is no longer a black magic to you as was it to me two years ago, but a disciplined subject of modern systems programming.
 Happy hacking concurrency!

+### Edit

+I would like to thank @foollbar and @stjepang for their helpful comments to an earlier version of this post.

 [promising]: http://sf.snu.ac.kr/promise-concurrency
 [scfix]: http://plv.mpi-sws.org/scfix/